cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

     | Primary key: part_number                                              |
     +---------------+----------+--------------+-----------------------------+

-Table **part** contains columns for the attributes of the **part** entity.
+The **part** table contains columns for the attributes of the **part** entity.
 The column **part_number** here, similar to the model "number" above, can contain characters as well as numbers, so again we use a text type column.

 .. table:: Table **model_part**
     :class: lined-table